Wolfrax/wlog/content/articles/Technologies/Lenovo_touchpad_problem.rst

 :date: 2020-02-01
 :modified: 2020-02-01
 :tags: Linux, Mint, Lenovo
+:summary: A note on fixing Lenovo Thinkpad Touchpad problems in Linux

 Using a Lenovo Thinkpad T440 with Linux Mint (4.15.0-70-generic) I have a problem with 2-finger scrolling using the touchpad.
 It stopped working after suspend/resume.
 This is a known problem affecting other models also.